paulross/svfsc/docs/Sphinx/source/introduction.rst

 *as if* you have access to the complete file but with just the pieces of interest.

 ``svfsc`` is targeted at reading very large binary files such as TIFF, RP66V1, HDF5 where the structure is well known.
-For example you might want to parse a TIFF file for its metadata or a particular image tile which is usually a tiny fraction of the file itself.
+For example you might want to parse a TIFF file for its metadata or for a particular image tile or strip which is a tiny fraction of the file itself.

 ``svfsc`` implements a *Sparse Virtual File*, a specialised in-memory cache where a particular file might not be